gilatoes/arduino-optiga-trust-x/README.md

 ![Install Library](https://raw.githubusercontent.com/infineon/assets/master/Pictures/Library_Install_ZIP.png)

-## Supported Devices
-In general, the library should be compatible with any Arduino board, however it has been tested for the following platforms:
-* XMC1100 2Go (Infineon Technologies, XMC1100, Cortex M0)

 ## Usage
-The library is equiped with eight groups of examples which can be found on the following path: File->Examples>OPTIGATrustX The following sections describe all the examples in more detail.
+The library is equipped with eight groups of examples which can be found on the following path: File->Examples>OPTIGATrustX The following sections describe all the examples in more detail.

 ### selfTest